RaGS: Unleashing 3D Gaussian Splatting from 4D Radar and Monocular Cues for 3D Object Detection: Related Work

 \subsection{4D Radar based 3D Object Detection}

-Recent work on 3D object detection using 4D radar and camera fusion typically follows either instance-based or BEV-based paradigms.
+In recent years, research on 4D millimeter-wave radar has advanced rapidly, leading to the release of several benchmark datasets and an increasing focus on multi-modal fusion with cameras \cite{TJ4D, VoD, Kradar, OmniHD}.
+Recent studies on 3D object detection using 4D radar–camera fusion typically follow two paradigms: instance-based and BEV-based paradigms.
 Instance-based approaches generate 2D proposals from images, refined with radar features.
 Examples include CenterFusion \cite{centerfusion} that aligns radar points with 2D boxes for better center predictions, CRAFT \cite{CRAFT} that integrates radar range and velocity cues, and RADIANT \cite{RADIANT} that recovers missed detections under occlusion.
-While effective for foreground localization, these approaches depend heavily on proposal quality and lack global perception.
+While effective for foreground localization, these methods depend heavily on proposal quality and lack global perception.

 BEV-based approaches project multi-modal features into a top-down space for global spatial reasoning.
 RCFusion \cite{RCFusion} utilizes orthographic projection for semantics but neglects depth ambiguity, whereas other approaches like LXL \cite{LXL} and CRN \cite{CRN} introduce various improvements for image view transformation.
-L4DR \cite{L4DR} and V2X-R \cite{V2X-R}, on the other hand, further explored the role of LiDAR and 4D radar fusion for 3D object detection.
+L4DR \cite{L4DR} and Interfusion \cite{InterFusion}, on the other hand, further explored the role of LiDAR and 4D radar fusion for 3D object detection.
 Despite their strengths, BEV approaches rely on fixed-resolution voxel grids, leading to inefficiencies, excessive background aggregation, and reduced flexibility in 3D object detection.
 In contrast, we propose a dynamic 3D Gaussian-based representation, modeling multi-modal features as a continuous Gaussian field.
 This allows for more flexible and fine-grained fusion, making it particularly suitable for sparse 3D object detection.